members

 • The court (in special circumstances)

-Please note that your husband, wife, partner or their solicitor cannot request a valuation on your behalf.
+Please be aware that your husband, wife, partner or their solicitor cannot request a valuation on your behalf.

 There are strict time limits for sorting out pension arrangements during a divorce or dissolution.
-If you or your solicitor needs information please complete the Matrimonial proceedings form (P700a).
-To request a paper copy please contact our Helpline.
+If you or your solicitor needs information, please complete the Matrimonial proceedings form (P700a).
+To request a paper copy please contact our Customer Services team.
 Alternatively, you can request information through the contact us area of your My Pension account.

 How much does it cost?

-Please note that the above charges apply to each separate pension record and must be paid before we will calculate the CETV.
+The above charges apply to each pension account you have, and they must be paid before we will calculate the CETV.
 All charges are inclusive of VAT.

 Once we have given you the CETV and you have supplied details of your pension benefits to the court, you and your ex-spouse or partner can decide how any pension benefits are going to be split.